Collegiate Church of Saint Begga

 The Collegiate Church of Saint Begga (Collégiale Sainte-Begge) is a collegiate church in Andenne, Belgium.
 Founded in the 7th century, the currently visible church dates from 1770 to 1775 and was designed by architect Laurent-Benoît Dewez.

 History

 The church traces its origins to the 7th century, when an abbey was founded in Andenne by Saint Begga.
-By the 11th century, the abbey was transformed into a collegiate church, eventually developing into an aristocratic community centred around the church.
-Eventually, the living quarters became more monastic in character and had their churches; by the 18th century, there were seven churches and corresponding communities, surrounded by a wall.
-The current church replaced these structures and was built 1770–1775 to designs by architect Laurent-Benoît Dewez.
+By the 11th century, the abbey had been transformed into a collegiate church, which later developed into an aristocratic community centred around it.
+Eventually, the living quarters took on a more monastic character and had their own churches.
+By the 18th century, there were seven churches and corresponding communities, all surrounded by a wall.
+The current church replaced these earlier structures and was built between 1770–1775, based on designs by the architect Laurent-Benoît Dewez.

 Architecture

 The church is built of limestone, the floor plan consisting of a nave with two aisles, five bays long.
 The transept has two side chapels and ends in two apses; the choir also ends in an apse.
 The façade is in two levels wherein, the first is decorated with Ionic pilasters and crowned by an entablature; and the second storey has Corinthian pilasters and is crowned by a pediment.